 If you have experienced a similar trend in the family where hair color lightens with time and age then this could be genetic.
 You will also notice brownish strands growing from the roots.

 How can you prevent your black hair from turning brown?

-We have some tips that can help prevent your black hair to brown.
-Keep reading as we also have some of the prominent methods to repair black hair damages.
+We have some tips that can help prevent your black hair from turning brown.
+Keep reading as we also have some of the prominent methods to repair black hair damage.

 - Wash your hair with soft running tap water.

 - Use filtered water for hair wash if your normal water is hard.